OpenSystemsDev/OpenRelay-Server/README.md

     *   Device A sends an `AuthVerify` message to Device B (via the server) containing its `device_id` and the **signed response** to B's challenge.
 -  **Final Verification (B verifies A):**
     *   Device B receives the `AuthVerify`.
-    *   Device B uses Device A's **public key** (obtained in the initial `AuthRequest`) to verify the signature.
-    *   If the signature is valid, Device B now cryptographically trusts Device A.
+    *   Device B verifies the signature using Device A's **public key** (obtained from the `AuthRequest` message earlier).
+If it's valid, Device B has now established a cryptographic trust with Device A.
 -  **Mutual Trust Established:** Both devices have now verified each other's identity by proving they hold the correct private keys.
-2.  **Privacy-Preserving Rate Limiting:** Rate limits (both requests per minute and data volume points) are enforced based on the **temporary WebSocket connection session**, identified by a unique ID generated *for that session only*.
-The server **does not** use the client's IP address or any persistent hardware / device identifier for rate limiting.
+2.  **Privacy-Preserving Rate Limiting:** Rate limits (both requests per minute and data points) are enforced based on the **hardware ID hash** of the user's system provided during registration.
+This ensures that connections persist across client restarts, and connection cycling, reconnections cannot be used to abuse the server.
+The hardware ID is a one-way hash obtained from the CPU, motherboard, BIOS, and system identifiers that cannot be reversed to identify the actual hardware information.
 3.  **Ephemeral Data Handling (TTL & Cleanup):**
     *   **Message Time-To-Live (TTL):** Messages queued for offline recipients have a TTL set by the sender.
 If a message is not delivered before its TTL expires, it is automatically discarded by the server.
     *   **Background Cleanup:** A background service periodically scans and removes expired queued messages, cleans up resources associated with disconnected or timed-out client connections, so the server does not retain any data longer than what you set it for.